 John has been a dance leader/caller for almost 40 years and has called at most of the UK’s folk dance festivals as well as on holidays in Europe, the USA & New Zealand.

-Our aim as leaders is to inspire our customers to improve their dancing skills but not at the expense of courtesy & cordiality.
+Their aim as leaders is to inspire participants to improve their dancing skills but not at the expense of courtesy & cordiality.
 There will no doubt be laughter & the occasional hiccup but the event is an intensive weekend of dance, ranging from Gary’s contra dances through to the vibrant & more stately compositions of Gary’s modern Playford style dances.